gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 and down every collar, it's freezing.
 As they passed through the mouth of the ravine, Granna Fee took a camel hair blanket from the nearest bundle and wrapped it around herself and Noxy, leaving only their faces exposed.
-Up ahead, Noxy saw that Rash and Sensy had done the same---as Sensy said, he might be a goof, but at least he was a *warm* goof.
+Up ahead, Noxy saw that Rash and Sensy had done the same---as Sensy said, he might act like a camel sometimes, but at least he was a *warm* camel.

 Only Grappa Gas seemed unaffected.
 "Saints and their inventions, but I love this," he sighed.
 He'd brought a cushion to rest his wooden leg on so that it